tomer-mad/mad-gcp-automation/README.md

 5.  **Service Account:** A dedicated Identity and Access Management (IAM) service account (`billing-disabler-sa`) is created with the minimum necessary permissions (`roles/billing.projectManager`) to disable billing.
 The Cloud Function executes under this service account to ensure a secure and auditable process.

-This entire infrastructure is deployed and managed by a single shell script, `deployer-budget.sh`, which handles resource creation, IAM permissions, and cleanup.
+This entire infrastructure is deployed and managed by a single shell script, `budget-deployer.sh`, which handles resource creation, IAM permissions, and cleanup.

 ## Features